jordanLindo/fluffy-waffle/README.md

 # getToKnowMe

+A get simple game to get aquainted.
-A project to practice using an adjusted gitignore and linked files Add in a Top 10 Ghibli Movies list, altered the experience section and added questions to the game.
+A Top 10 Ghibli Movies list, altered the experience section and added questions to the game.